The Dream Act – Deferred Action for Childhood Arrivals (DACA) and Juvenile Records

 - He or she is otherwise deemed to pose a threat to national security or public safety.

 If you have a criminal history, an attorney can review your case and answer any questions or dispel any doubts you may have.
-We have represented applicants with a criminal history, whom successfully qualified for the Deferred Action.
+We have represented applicants with a criminal history, whom successfully qualified for the Dream Act.

 Is there a difference between a criminal conviction and juvenile delinquency?